beh10000/Solana-Program-Timestamp/README.md

 # Solana Timestamp CLI

 A command-line tool for retrieving the first deployment timestamp of Solana programs.

-## Overview

-This tool queries Solana RPC nodes to find the earliest transaction involving a specified program ID, allowing you to determine when a program was first deployed to the Solana blockchain.
+Useful for both human users and integration into automated systems.

 ## Features

 - Retrieve the first deployment timestamp of any Solana program
-- Manage multiple RPC endpoints with fallback capability
+- Simple and powerful RPC endpoint management allowing pre-saved RPCs or command line input RPCs
 - Configurable retry mechanisms for handling transient RPC failures
 - Configurable logging levels for debugging

 ## Installation